Spiritual Life

 Named in memory of Raymond Belmont, Class of 1880, Belmont Chapel was designed in the Gothic Revival style by architect Henry Fobes Bigelow, Class of 1884.
 The chapel serves as a central gathering space at St. Mark’s, where the community comes together to reflect, listen, and connect with one another.
 Below, the crypt offers a quiet place for meditation and contemplation.

-Once a month, chapel is held in the evening and features a more traditional service with choir, acolytes, and formal liturgy.
-These evenings conclude with an all-community seated dinner in the dining hall, reinforcing the sense of shared life and belonging that defines St. Mark’s.
+Once a month, Chapel is held in the evening and features a more traditional Christian service with choir, acolytes, and formal Episcopal liturgy.
+These evenings conclude with an all-community seated meal in the Dining Hall, reinforcing the sense of shared life and belonging that defines St. Mark’s.
+Additionally, Bible study, Eucharist, and silent candlelight all take place weekly in Belmont Chapel.

 Chapel Talks are offered primarily by VI Form students and adults in the community and take place during our twice-weekly all-School services.
-These talks may be personal, informative, or thoughtfully challenging, but they are always intended to strengthen community and encourage reflection.
+These talks may be personal, informative, or thoughtfully challenging, but they are always intended to strengthen community, offer wisdom, and encourage reflection.

-Chapel presentations often include music, drama, dance, and other creative performances.
-For many students, chapel provides a welcome pause in a busy school day, a time to reflect, learn something new about a classmate or a shared concern, appreciate one another’s talents, and cultivate gratitude and perspective.
+Chapel presentations may include music, drama, and dance as part of our worship space, as well as intentional sharing of wisdom.
+For many students, Chapel provides a welcome pause in a busy school day, a time to reflect, learn something new about a classmate or a shared concern, appreciate one another’s talents, and cultivate gratitude and perspective.
+One of the favorite moments of morning chapel is the three minutes of silence.

-St. Mark’s offers preparation for Episcopal baptism and confirmation beginning after January exams and culminating in a spring service at Belmont Chapel.
-Weekly preparation meetings are held on Sunday afternoons at the Chaplain’s residence on campus.
-All students are welcome to attend, whether or not they plan to be confirmed; the gatherings provide space for thoughtful conversation about faith, doubt, hope, and the role of spirituality and organized religion in our lives.
+St. Mark’s offers preparation for baptism and confirmation beginning after January exams and culminating in a spring service at Belmont Chapel with an Episcopal Bishop.
+Weekly preparation meetings are held on Sunday evenings at the Chaplain’s residence on campus.
+All students are welcome to attend, whether or not they plan to be confirmed; the gatherings provide space for thoughtful conversation about faith, doubt, hope, and the role of spirituality and the church in our lives.

 Blessing of the Animals